ScreenPort SDI+ USER GUIDE

 - Install ScreenPort or QTAKE Monitor application on your iOS device.

-- Power on ScreenPort SDI+ device using the power switch (status LED will turn white).
+- Power on ScreenPort SDI+ using the power switch (status LED will turn white).
 Power up sequence takes around 20 seconds.

 - “Trust This Computer?” dialog will appear on your iOS device.
 Click the “Trust” button.